List of United States Navy aircraft squadrons: Aircraft Squadron organization

-Navy aircraft squadrons are comprised of aircraft, (Note: in contrast to the USAF where custody of aircraft is usually held by the Maintenance Group, USN aircraft squadrons are the reporting custodians of their aircraft) the officers who fly the aircraft, the officers and sailors who crew or maintain them, and operational and administrative support sailors.
+Navy aircraft squadrons are composed of aircraft, (Note: in contrast to the USAF where custody of aircraft is usually held by the Wing's Maintenance Group, USN aircraft squadrons are the reporting custodians of their aircraft) the officers who fly the aircraft, the officers and sailors who crew or maintain them, and operational and administrative support sailors.
 Aircraft carrier based squadrons number between about 150 and 250 officers and sailors and have as few as five aircraft to as many as fourteen depending on the type of squadron.
 Aircraft squadrons are commanded by a Naval Aviator or Naval Flight Officer (NFO) Commanding Officer (CO) who holds the rank of Commander.
-(Note: Some large squadrons (test and evaluation squadrons or fleet replacement squadrons for example) might be commanded by a Navy captain) Second in command is the Executive Officer (XO), also a Naval Aviator or NFO who also holds the rank of Commander.
+(Note: Some large squadrons (test and evaluation squadrons or fleet replacement squadrons for example) might be commanded by a Captain) Second in command is the Executive Officer (XO), also a Naval Aviator or NFO who also holds the rank of Commander.
 The XO typically assumes command of the squadron after approximately 15 months as XO.
-In the case of Training Squadrons or Test and Evaluation Squadrons the CO or XO will often be a USMC Lieutenant Colonel as those squadrons are comprised of both Navy and Marine Corps personnel.
+In the case of Training Squadrons or Test and Evaluation Squadrons the CO or XO will often be a USMC Lieutenant Colonel (Note: or Colonel in the case of a large test and evaluation squadron) as those squadrons are composed of both Navy and Marine Corps personnel.
 (Note: Also, command of one training squadron is shared between the USN and the USCG) A Command Master Chief (CMC), a senior sailor who holds the rating of Command master chief petty officer acts as the senior enlisted advisor to the CO.
 There are typically four departments – Operations, Maintenance, Safety, and Administration – each led by a Lieutenant Commander Naval Aviator or NFO "Department Head".
 An assistant Maintenance Officer who is a senior Lieutenant or Lieutenant Commander Aerospace Maintenance Duty Officer or Limited Duty Officer assists the maintenance department head.
 Within the departments are divisions each headed by a Lieutenant or Lieutenant (junior grade) Naval Aviator or NFO "Division Officer".
 Divisions are divided into branches typically headed by a Chief Petty Officer but in very large squadrons they may be headed by a Lieutenant (junior grade) or recently promoted Lieutenant.
 All but four officers in an aircraft carrier based squadron are Naval Aviators or NFOs with those four typically being two Aerospace Maintenance Duty Officers or Limited Duty Officers, one Intelligence Officer, and one aircraft maintenance or ordnance Warrant Officer.
-If there is an Ensign to be found in an aircraft squadron he or she will likely be one of the non-Naval Aviators or NFOs as the length of Naval Aviator and NFO training pipelines usually exceed two years.
+If there is an Ensign to be found in an aircraft squadron he or she will likely be one of the non-Naval Aviators or NFOs as the length of Naval Aviator and NFO training pipelines often exceeds two years.